 A Clinical Competency Committee (CCC) composed of the LIC site director, LIC clerkship director, and the specialty clerkship director determines the specialty grade.
-Specialty grades are determined by clinical performance utilizing myTIPreport assessments and dashboard information, completion of specialty- specific Px/Dx and other requirements, and results of the NBME shelf exam.
+Specialty grades are determined by clinical performance utilizing myTIPreport assessments and dashboard information, completion of specialty-specific Px/Dx and "Other" requirements, and results of the NBME shelf exam.
 Please see the clerkship specialty specific requirements for details (summarized below).
 All elements of the final grade student assessments, including the end of rotation assessment, can be found in one45.

-Prior to the final three weeks of each LIC term, students declare which specialty clerkship requirements they will complete.
-They are encouraged to begin completing specialty requirements including NBME shelf examinations early in the term to avoid an excess of requirements accumulating at the end.
+Students are encouraged to begin completing specialty requirements including NBME shelf examinations early in the term to avoid an excess of requirements accumulating at the end.
 The requirements for two specialties must be completed each term.
+Students must declare which two specialty clerkship requirements they will complete during the first two weeks of each LIC term.
 In this way, all the specialties included in the LIC will have been completed by the end of the last LIC term.
-As referenced above, specialty grades will be assigned in the final terms/last weeks of the LIC.
+As referenced above, specialty grades will be assigned in the final term of the LIC.
 Students MUST pass the required elements of the LIC and the chosen specialties to pass a given LIC term.

-- Failure in a specialty clerkship will require repeating that specialty clerkship in its entirety, and an LIC grade of Incomplete will be posted for that term until the specialty clerkship is successfully remediated. - Failure of a LIC term will require repeating the LIC term in its entirety, including specialty requirements that did not meet expectations. - Failure of a shelf exam for one specialty clerkship during an LIC term allows the student to progress to the next LIC term, however, the LIC term grade and specialty clerkship grade for that specialty will remain a grade of Incomplete until the student successfully passes the retake examination, in which case, the highest specialty grade the student can receive is a Pass.
-It is still possible for the student to receive a High Pass or Honors for their LIC term grade. - Two Incomplete specialty grades will result in a pause in progress and the student may not begin a new curricular unit until incomplete requirements are completed.
+- Failure in a specialty clerkship will require repeating that specialty clerkship in its entirety in a traditional block rotation external of the LIC, and an LIC specialty grade of Incomplete will be posted for that term until the specialty clerkship is successfully remediated. - Failure of a LIC term may require repeating the LIC term in its entirety or alternatively disenrolling from the LIC and integrating into the traditional block curriculum, including specialty requirements that did not meet expectations. - Failure of a shelf exam for one specialty clerkship during an LIC term allows the student to progress to the next LIC term, however, the LIC term grade and specialty clerkship grade for that specialty will remain a grade of Incomplete until the student successfully passes the retake examination, in which case, the highest specialty grade the student can receive is a Pass.
+It is still possible for the student to receive a High Pass or Honors for their LIC term grade.

+Two Incomplete specialty grades will result in a pause in progress and the student may not begin a new curricular unit until incomplete requirements are completed.